ELHorta/HW-Accel-APP-VM/zcu104_hw_platform/README.md

 sudo snap install xlnx-config --classic
 ```

-This command verifies if the hardware platform is available for deployment:
+This command verifies if the hardware acceleration platform is available for deployment:

 ```
 xlnx-config -q
 ```

-If everything is ok, it will show this message:
+If the hardware acceleration platform is available, it will show this message:

 ```
 PAC configurations present in the system: